FluorescentHallucinogen/cast-video-polymer/README.md

 Add the element to your HTML defining the `appId`.

     <cast-video appId="{{ appId }}"></cast-video>

-In the polymer ready event pass in the castManager object.

-    var video = document.querySelector('cast-video');
-    video.castManager = castManager;

 ##Loading media
 Currently the video player only supports HTML5 video content.